VisionExpo/solar-panel-fault-detection/README.md

 ### Model Storage

-The model files are stored externally due to GitHub's file size limitations (100MB max).
+The model files are stored externally on [Hugging Face Model Hub](https://huggingface.co/VishalGorule09/SolarPanelModel) due to GitHub's file size limitations (100MB max).
 The deployment process automatically downloads the model files during build.

 ### Render Deployment

 1. Fork this repository
+2. Connect to Render
+3. Deploy using the provided `render.yaml` (the model will be automatically downloaded from Hugging Face)

+The deployment is configured to download the model from Hugging Face Model Hub.
+If you want to use your own model:

-2. Upload your model file to Google Drive or another storage service
+1. Upload your model file to Hugging Face or another storage service
-3. Update the `MODEL_URL` environment variable in `render.yaml` with your model download URL
+2. Update the `MODEL_URL` environment variable in `render.yaml` with your model download URL

-4. Connect to Render
-5. Deploy using the provided `render.yaml`
+### Configuration

-### Environment Variables
+#### Environment Variables

 - `PORT`: The port on which the application will run (default: 7860)
-- `MODEL_URL`: URL to download the model file (required for deployment)
+- `MODEL_URL`: URL to download the model file (defaults to Hugging Face URL)

 ### Local Deployment

 Use `waitress` (Windows) or `gunicorn` (Linux) for production:

 ```bash
 # Windows
 waitress-serve --port=5000 app:app